-Simon offers four full-time MS programs, all of which are STEM-designated degree programs.
+Simon offers five full-time MS programs, all of which are STEM-designated degree programs.
 These programs are designed for early and pre-experience students seeking training in a specialized field.
 Each program can be completed in one academic year or can be stretched to allow for an internship during the summer followed by one course in the following Fall semester.
 This extended option is referred to as the "Internship Track".
 The four MS degree programs are:

 - MS Accountancy (qualifies students to take the NYS CPA examination)

 - MS Business Analytics

+- MS in Artificial Intelligence in Business

 - MS Finance

 - MS Marketing Analytics